Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Introduction

 Owing to the great potential of exploring high-order correlations among the data, hypergraph learning has drawn increasing attention from the academic community and has been employed in applications such as image classification~\cite{wang2015visual}, video segmentation~\cite{Yan_2020_CVPR}, and hyperspectral image analysis~\cite{LuoTGRS20}.
 How to construct hyperedges lies at the core of hypergraph learning.
-Existing works generally take two approaches, i.e., attribute-based construction and neighborhood-based construction.
-The early work focused on constructing the hypergraph based on the features of each vertex~\cite{gao2011tag}.
-This strategy instructs the model to use only the feature information which inevitably sacrifices certain generality from the topological perspective.
+Solutions to hypergraph construction in the existing works are generally divided into two categories, i.e., attribute-based construction and neighborhood-based construction.
+The early work focused on constructing the hypergraph based on the features of each vertex \cite{gao2011tag}.
+Recently, heterogeneous-hypergraph-based models (HeteHG-VAE~\cite{FanPAMI22}, Meta-HGT~\cite{liu2023meta}) utilize pre-defined relations, such as multiple authors co-authoring a paper in citation dataset, to construct the heterogeneous hypergraph.
+This strategy instructs the model to use only the feature information which inevitably sacrifices certain generality from the topological perspective, and makes the model inapplicable in other datasets.
 The neighborhood-based strategy addresses this weakness by enabling the locality concept.
 Specifically, a hyperedge is constructed through clustering a master vertex and its neighbor vertices~\cite{GaoTPAMI22}.
-However, the clustering method (e.g., \textit{k}-nearest neighbors (\textit{k}-NN)) separates hypergraph construction from the graph learning process, and thus is sensitive to noisy data, especially in visual classification tasks.
+However, the clustering method (e.g., \textit{k}-nearest neighbors (\textit{k}-NN)~\cite{FengAAAI19}) separates hypergraph construction from the graph learning process, and thus is sensitive to noisy data, especially in visual classification tasks.
 Moreover, most neighborhood-based models fail to incorporate topological heterogeneity into the learning process, which limits the learning to a single type of hyperedges.
+In order to overcome this, general hypergraph neural network (HGNN+)~\cite{GaoTPAMI23} designs four types of hyperedge generation approaches, including pairwise edge-based, attribute-based, \textit{k}-hop neighbors-based and feature-based, to form the hypergraph.
+Nevertheless, HGNN+ separates the hypergraph construction from the graph learning process and only uses a trainable vector to represent the weight of all hyperedges (i.e., a weighting scalar for each hyperedge), without considering the heterogeneity information.
+Heterogeneity modelling is another challenge in hypergraph learning~\cite{antelmi2023survey}.
+Existing heterogeneous hypergraph models like HHGSA~\cite{khan2023heterogeneous} and HWNN~\cite{sun2021heterogeneous} treat the heterogeneous hypergraph as multiple homogeneous hypergraphs, without leveraging the cross-type interactions among diverse hyperedge and node types.
+Additionally, hypergraph learning (HL)~\cite{HL} models the representation of hypergraph by formulating an optimization problem, which partitions nodes into several parts and constructs the objective function to minimize the supervised loss and the partition cost when generating hyperedges.
+Yet, it is proven that the optimization is NP-complete, leading to a high computational complexity~\cite{FengAAAI19}.

 To tackle these challenges, we propose a dynamic learning framework, \emph{Learning from Heterogeneity (\pname)}, to improve the quality of representation learning for hypergraphs.
 Our \pname framework is composed of three key modules: 1) initial embedding generation, 2) dynamic hypergraph construction, and 3) attention-based heterogeneous hypergraph learning.
 Concretely, initial embedding generation aims to exploit the pairwise connectivities in the graph, helping to fuse the explicit topological information into the initial embedding space.
 Following that, as an integral part of representation learning, the heterogeneous hypergraph is constructed and then learned dynamically.